VladimirStanovov/CarND-Behavioral-Cloning-P3/README.md

 ####3.
 Creation of the Training Set & Training Process

 At first, I used the dataset provided in the project resources.
 The final step was to run the simulator to see how well the car was driving around track one.
-However, it appeared that although I was able to achieve high accuracy, the model falls off the track at places where the yellow lines dissapear.
+However, it appeared that although I was able to achieve high accuracy, the model falls off the track at places where the yellow lines disappear.
 Then I had to collect more data, and add it to what was provided in the project resources.

-This helped to avoid falling off the track, however, I encoutered another problem - after adding new data, the model stopped behaving well on the bridge, i.e. it bounced from one side to another many times, being unable to hit the road at the end of the bridge.
+This helped to avoid falling off the track, however, I encountered another problem - after adding new data, the model stopped behaving well on the bridge, i.e. it bounced from one side to another many times, being unable to hit the road at the end of the bridge.
 The recovery data I have collected looked as following:

 ![alt text][image5]